The Secret World of Allergies

-Quercetin is a natural yellow pigment that belongs to a group of plant compounds called flavonoids.
-These compounds are rich in antioxidant activity and exhibit anti-inflammatory, anti-allergic and anti-oxidant effects.
+Quercetin is a natural yellow pigment.
+It belongs to a group of plant compounds called flavonoids.
+These compounds are rich in antioxidant activity.
+They also exhibit anti-inflammatory, anti-allergic, and antioxidant effects.

 Antioxidants mop up and neutralize free radicals inside the body.
-These unstable molecules can cause damage to the cells when their levels are too high resulting in serious conditions like cancer and diabetes.
+These unstable molecules can cause damage to the cells when their levels are too high.
+This can result in serious conditions like cancer and diabetes.

-Quercetin is the most well-researched antioxidant and the numerous studies done on this flavonoid have yielded some impressive results.
+Quercetin is the most well-researched antioxidant.
+In fact, numerous studies done on this flavonoid have yielded some impressive results.

 Quercetin and Allergies

-This natural antihistamine can relieve the symptoms of asthma and the effects of seasonal allergies that cause symptoms like coughing, sneezing, runny noses, itching and watery eyes.
+This natural antihistamine can relieve the symptoms of asthma and the effects of seasonal allergies.
+These include symptoms like coughing, sneezing, runny noses, itching, and watery eyes.

-Quercetin has been used for centuries in herbal formulas to control food allergies and to provide relief from skin conditions like eczema and hives.
+Quercetin has been used for centuries in herbal formulas.
+It has been used to control food allergies and to provide relief from skin conditions like eczema and hives.

 For even stronger anti-inflammatory effects, take Quercetin as a supplement.
-It is safe to take as a supplement with little to no side effects.
-Doses exceeding 1000IU a day could result in headaches and tingling in the arms.
+It is safe to take as a supplement.
+More importantly, it has little to no side effects.
+However, doses exceeding 1000IU a day could result in headaches and tingling in the arms.

 20 foods containing quercetin

 Quercetin is the most abundant flavonoid in a healthy diet.